apache/systemds/beginners-guide-to-dml-and-pydml.md

 # User-Defined Functions

-Functions encapsulate useful functionality in SystemML.
+Functions encapsulate useful functionality in SystemDS.
 In addition to built-in functions, users can define their own functions.
 Functions take 0 or more parameters and return 0 or more values.

 <div class="codetabs2">